About

 Program Requirements

-The MS degree requires 30 credits: 9 credits of required core courses, 15 credits (5 courses) within the CDS program chosen in consultation with your advisor, and 6 elective credits that can be taken from a program other than CDS.
-Six (6) credits may include thesis credits.
+The Cognitive and Developmental Sciences MS program requires 30 credits: nine credits of required core courses, 15 credits (five courses) within the CDS program chosen in consultation with your advisor, and six elective credits that can be taken from a program other than CDS.
+Six credits may include thesis credits.

 Courses are typically selected in consultation with the advisor to meet the student’s career or academic interests.
-In the final semester of coursework, MS students must pass a milestone for degree completion consisting of either a Master’s thesis (an independent research study) or Portfolio (students entering the program starting Fall 2019).
+In the final semester of coursework, MS students must pass a milestone for degree completion consisting of either a master’s thesis (an independent research study) or portfolio (students entering the program starting Fall 2019).

 You can also participate in research activities with our faculty, although it’s not a required component of the MS degree program.
 Learn more about degree requirements on the Graduate School Master’s Future Students webpage.